kvokka/pp_sql/README.md

 Post.first.to_sql
 ```

-If you need yo use it in some custome strings, you may include this funcional with
+If you need yo use it in some custom strings, you may include this funcional with

 ```
 String.send :include, PpSql::ToSqlBeautify